zencd/suspender/README.md

 - Unchecked runtime.lastError: Cannot access contents of url "http://127.0.0.1:5000/".
 Extension manifest must request permission to access this host.
 + DENIED: try detect scrollbar presence and cut it off, or take screenshot without it initially
 + cannot be suspended: https://www.vinyl-digital.com/
-+ disable RMB click on screenshots (iframed.html)
++ disable RMB click on screenshots (park.html)
 + limit screenshot height with H2C opts, otherwise it weights 2MB plus
 + I manually rescale retina images, pass 'scale: 1' to H2C instead
 + H2C: it renders full page - need to shrink it to limit image's weight
-+ iframed: substitute favicon with a pale version data uri
++ park: substitute favicon with a pale version data uri
 + the data uri page: use a pale favicon to distinct suspended tabs easier
 + minimize screenshot size when pixel ratio is 2+